Diyckstra/terraform-provider-deyckstra/website/docs/r/default_network_acl.md

 * `egress` - (Optional) Configuration block for an egress rule.
 Detailed below.
 * `ingress` - (Optional) Configuration block for an ingress rule.
 Detailed below.
 * `subnet_ids` - (Optional) List of subnet IDs to apply the ACL to.
 See the notes below on managing subnets in the default network ACL.
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the ACL.
 If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 ### egress and ingress